 “Most of the time the common sense mentioned above is not there, and people are badly advised.

-For example, you can’t tell a customers to pair a brut rosé champagne with dessert if that dessert is a dark forest with alcoholic cherries inside.
+For example, you can’t tell a customer to pair a brut rosé champagne with dessert if that dessert is a dark forest with alcoholic cherries inside.
 Moreover, people usually don’t know the great diversity of champagnes thanks to the blends and all nuances the terroirs offer.
 When you have a sensory culture of a wine region, it is always easier to envisage it on various dishes and consumption occasions. “

 Do you believe impossible food-pairings exist in the wine world ?
 And more specifically in the champagne world ?